Rachel Bolan

-Rachel Bolan (born February 9, 1964), born James Richard Southworth, is an American musician, best known as the bassist and main songwriter of the metal band Skid Row.
+Rachel Bolan (born James Richard Southworth, February 9, 1964) is an American musician, best known as the bassist and main songwriter of the metal band Skid Row.

 Career

 Bolan was born in 1964 to Aida and Hubert Southworth.
 He grew up in Toms River, New Jersey.
-He's the youngest of four children, and he is half Portuguese.
+The youngest of four children, Bolan is half Portuguese.
 When he was in junior high school he began considering a career in music after drummer Damian Cordisco asked him to play bass in his band.
 Bolan's first gig was in 1978 at Manasquan High School.
 Bolan credits Cordisco with opening his ears to music he had not heard, by artists such as Ramones, AC/DC, Joe Jackson, Sex Pistols, the Cars and Elvis Costello.
 Bolan graduated from Toms River High School East in 1982.

 His stage name 'Rachel' is a hybrid of his brother's name, Richard, and his grandfather's name, Manuel.
 'Bolan' is a tribute to one of his childhood idols, T. Rex frontman Marc Bolan.
 In 1990, Bolan legally changed his name to Rachel Bolan Southworth.

 After high school, Bolan joined with Scotti Hill and other musicians to form a band named Godsend.
 In 1986, guitarist Dave "The Snake" Sabo was forming the band Darkness, and he brought Hill and Bolan into the band.
 They changed the band name to Skid Row in late 1986.